-I’ve done the best ever thing a lot recently.
-However, A) I always mean it and B) this is the best ever vegan potato salad, in my biased opinion.
+I’m excited to share this recipe for FODMAP friendly vegan potato salad.
+It combines all of my favourite ingredients: potatoes, mayonnaise, olives, radicchio and pine nuts, for a delicious vegan potato salad.
 Unlike a regular potato salad, this version involves flavouring the potatoes while they cook, and again with the punchy, vibrant vegan mayonnaise dressing.

-The best ever vegan potato salad (can you guess what my focus keyphrase is? lol) is gluten free, grain free, vegan, dairy free (obviously) and FODMAP friendly.
+This delicious vegan potato salad is gluten free, grain free, vegan, dairy free (obviously) and FODMAP friendly.
 It can also be nut free very easily.
-All in all, I’m unsure of any dietary niche that couldn’t eat it.

-As we briefly discussed, this potato salad is flavoured in two different ways.
+This potato salad is flavoured in two different ways.
 Firstly, the potatoes are oven cooked in a bath of lemon juice, mustard, oil and herbs.
 This adds an intensely fragrant flavour to the potato flesh from the get-go.
-Secondly, they’re dressed with a simple vegan mayo, mustard and lemon juice combo, which is tossed with bright herbs.
+Secondly, they’re dressed with a simple vegan mayonnaise, mustard and lemon juice combo, which is tossed with bright herbs.
 Add to that some radicchio for a refreshing bitter hit, some olives for savoury saltiness, and some toasted pine nuts for a rich bit of crunch.
 This is the Rolls Royce of vegan potato salads.

 This recipe is reasonably smooth sailing in terms of FODMAP ingredients.
 There are a few things to look out for, however.
 The main one is the brand of vegan mayo you decide to use.
 I used Vegenaise, which is made from canola oil.
 I have only seen the original version here in Melbourne, but on their website it suggests that they make other varieties.
 Make sure you choose a variety without garlic to keep it FODMAP friendly, and refer to the Monash app if you’re unsure.